Near Fort Mill in York County, South Carolina — The American South (South Atlantic)

 1. Springfield Plantation House.
 Springfield Plantation House is one of the oldest documented frame buildings in York County and certainly the oldest in the Fort Mill area.
 (Submitted on January 9, 2010, by Brian Scott of Anderson, South Carolina.)

-7. John Henninger Reagan (Submitted on January 9, 2010, by Brian Scott of Anderson, South Carolina.)
+5. John Henninger Reagan.
+John Henninger Reagan (October 8, 1818 – March 6, 1905), was a leading 19th century American politician from the U.S. state of Texas.
+(Submitted on January 9, 2010, by Brian Scott of Anderson, South Carolina.)